max-proj17/max-proj17/README.md

 📚 **Currently**:
 - Working on proprietary autnomous vehicle software.
 - Reviewing control systems concepts.
-- Designing a 6 DOF robotic arm with CAN bus.
+- Building a self-balancing robot using PID control and a Kalman Filter.

 🤝 **Collaboration**: Open to collaborating on projects that enhance my understanding and application of core programming concepts.